Samira Hassa, PHD

 PHD, University of Illinois Urbana

-- Basic language instruction, composition, literature, language and culture, ethno-sociolinguistics, language variation, language stereotypes, code switching and code mixing.
+- Basic language instruction, composition, language and culture, sociolinguistics, urban linguistics, language stereotypes, code switching and code mixing.

 Publications & Professional Activities